Watch: Companionship Care

 - Routine support through reminders and structure

-- Light daily help such as meal prep, errands, and transportation
+- Light daily assistance such as meal preparation, errands, and transportation

-- It feels optional compared to personal care
+- It appears less urgent than personal care

 Key takeaway:

-Companionship care prevents isolation and routine breakdown before they turn into larger care needs.
+Companionship care helps prevent isolation and routine breakdown before larger care needs develop.

 Who benefits most from companionship care

-Families in Bradenton typically explore companionship care when:
+Families in Bradenton often begin exploring companionship care when:

 - A parent spends most days alone

-What families should know before they hire companionship care
+What families should know before hiring companionship care

-Strong companionship outcomes depend on consistent scheduling and the right caregiver match.
+Strong outcomes depend on consistent scheduling and the right caregiver relationship.

 What actually matters when choosing a provider